samoma451/samoma451/README.md

 - 👋 Hi, I’m @samoma451
-- 👀 I’m interested in Data Science, Python, and Java
+- 👀 I’m interested in Data Analysis, maths, and music
-- 🌱 I’m currently learning Mobile Dev to create a TTRPG Dice Roller for Android
 - 📫 How to reach me: samoma451@gmail.com